mendix/docs/content/en/docs/developerportal/collaborate/general-settings/_index.md

 Only users with the **App Settings** permission can view the history.
 {{% /alert %}}

-The **History** page presents the collaboration actions for the app.
+The **History** tab presents the collaboration actions for the app.
 On this page, you can see what change was made, who performed it, and when it occurred:

 {{< figure src="/attachments/developerportal/collaborate/general-settings/history.png"   width="700"  >}}